oeo/mkay/README.md

   ```

   - rest crud is automatically bound if `model.AUTO_EXPOSE` is set
-  - you can expose instance methods automatically using the `model.AUTO_EXPOSE` as well
+  - you can expose instance methods using `model.AUTO_EXPOSE` as well

 1. create a new `friend` using method override, like so